 It is common knowledge to keep your meta description length under a certain amount of characters.
-SEO specialists used to recommend to keep it around 155 - 160 characters.
+SEO specialists used to recommend to keep it around 150-160 characters.
 But there was an update from Google in December 2017, which caused the length of meta description to increase.
-Nowadays, it is recommended to keep meta descriptions under 300 characters.
+However, we're now back into the 150-160 character range.

 Luckily, there are many tools that will show you a preview of your meta description copy.
 I personally use this checker, which shows me the length, both in characters and pixels.
 Therefore, it is easy for me to write my text without focusing only on the number of characters.